ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-10-Use-Darktrace-with-n8n.md

 #### Implementation

-I assume that you have installed the node on your n8n instance
+I assume that the node is installed on the n8n instance :

-1. On Darktrace web interface, create or get your API credentials (public token & private token)
+1. On Darktrace web interface, create/get your API credentials *(public token & private token)*
-2. On n8n, create a new credentials ans search "Darktrace API"
+2. On n8n, create a new credential and search "Darktrace API"
-3. Fill all fields with your information (do not add a "/" at the end of the URL according to the Darktrace documentation)
+3. Fill all inputs with your information *(do not add a "/" at the end of the URL according to the Darktrace documentation)*

 ![Create credentials](https://non0.blog/assets/img/posts/credentials.png)

 4. In your n8n workflow, click on "Add node" button and add "Darktrace" *(in regular node)*
-5. Select your credentials created at the step 3.
+5. Select your credential created at the step 3.
 6. Add the date of the request to Darktrace API *(according to the documentation, the date must be within 30 minutes of the Darktrace system time)*
 7. Choose your method type
-8. Write your request, for example : /modelbreaches?from=2021-01-01T00:00:00.00
+8. Write your request, for example : */modelbreaches?from=2021-01-01T00:00:00.00*

-The response will be added in a *"dt_request"* variable which contains JSON return, for example I got 6 alerts :
+The response will be added in a variable called *"dt_request"* which contains JSON return, for example I got 6 alerts here by the /modelbreaches: